Iris (South Korean TV series): Synopsis

 Two best friends who are so close that they are like brothers, Kim Hyun-jun (Lee Byung-hun) and Jin Sa-woo (Jung Joon-ho), train under the Republic of Korea Army's 707th Special Mission Group until they are scouted by NSS (National Security Service).
 The two were independently scouted by the beautiful NSS agent, Choi Seung-hee (Kim Tae-hee).
 Unaware they have been scouted, the two are secretly captured and subjected to a simulated torture test.
 Both pass the test and are deemed qualified to become NSS agents.
 In the process, they both fall in love with Seung-hee, who has kept the scouting process a secret from them.

 After completing the test, Hyun-jun and Sa-woo are introduced to the director of the NSS, Baek San (Kim Yeong-cheol).
 Baek San explains to them that the NSS is a secret organization tasked with preempting foreign threats and protecting the country's interests through wetwork operations, including assassination of anyone who could be a threat to South Korean (SK) national security.
 Since its founding in 1976, during the rule of Park Chung Hee, the agency's existence has remained a state secret from everyone, including the President.

 After entering NSS, the pair learn that Seung-hee had been their undercover scout agent.
 While both were surprised and somewhat hurt, Hyun-jun is angered the most as he feels his heart was toyed with.
 During a team celebration dinner, Hyun-jun confronts her alone and the two embraced the passion they have for one another.
 Afterward, the two maintain a secret romantic relationship.

-Hyun-jun is then sent off on a solo mission to Hungary.
-In Hungary, Hyun-jun accomplishes his mission and while escaping, is wounded.
+Hyun-jun is then sent off on a solo mission to Budapest, Hungary.
+There, Hyun-jun accomplishes his mission and while escaping, is wounded.
 Shortly later, Hyun-jun finds out that he was betrayed by fellow agent Sa-woo.
 Seung-hee attempts to help Hyun-jun escape, but a car explosion separates the two and both are misled into believing that the other is dead.
 Hyun-jun is then saved by an unknown voice and learns of the secret society "IRIS".